Skip to main content

 The Grytviken cemetery is a 10-minute walk from the museum and contains the famous grave of Sir Ernest Shackleton.

-Hazards from the sea, weather, shipwreck, disease, accidents, the nature of employment, and other things have resulted in many deaths.
+Hazards from the sea, weather, shipwreck, disease, accidents and the nature of employment resulted in deaths in Grytviken.
 64 people are buried here including the graves of the whalers and sealers.
-One grave dates as far back as 1838.
-Also buried here is Felix Artuso, a Submariner, who died during the brief Argentine armed occupation in 1982.
+Buried here is Felix Artuso, a Submariner, who died during the brief Argentine armed occupation in 1982.

 One of the earliest recorded vessels to the island was Esther in July 1846 – a series of graves indicate her presence.
 A repaired wooden marker is inscribed: ‘In memory of W.H.
 Dyre, Surgeon of Esther of London.
 Jas Carrick, Master.
-July 1846.’ and four of the nine unmarked graves in that cemetery are said to be of her crew, all having reportedly died of typhus.
+July 1846.’
+Four of the nine unmarked graves in that cemetery are said to be of her crew, all having reportedly died of typhus.
 The original grave marker is now in the museum collection, taken from the site for protection in 1995.
-The markers can be seen in the photographs below and replicas have been erected in the cemetery.
-It is uncertain if this was a sealing voyage and the ship probably arrived at South Georgia about the middle of winter.
-If it were it would have been the last British voyage in the first epoch of South Georgia sealing.
-There was a gap of over twenty years before the next known voyage to the island.
+Replicas have been erected in the cemetery.

 Other early graves are from the winter of 1912, when a typhoid epidemic hit the station.
 During the first year of Pastor Loken’s residence on South Georgia a typhus epidemic occurred at Grytviken and nine men died during the winter of 1912.
 This arrived with a ship from Buenos Aires and infected 17% of the whaling station’s personnel.
 King Edward Point and Grytviken remained in quarantine throughout the 1912 winter.
 These and many other deaths are listed in the church book.